-I Incomplete In nstructor initiated.
-See sect tion on Incompletes intersession dates.

-W Withdrawal Student or instructor initiated.

-IP In Progress Assigned for classes which continue across semester and/or when grades are not recorded but the term is completed.
+- Incomplete Instructor initiated.
+See section on Incompletes - W Withdrawal Student or instructor initiated. - IP In Progress Assigned for classes which continue across semester and/or intersession dates. - RD Report Delayed Assigned by the Admissions & Records Office only when grades are not recorded but the term is completed.